codeforamerica/clientcomm-rails/deploy/terraform/README.md

 rake messages:update_twilio_statuses
 ```

-And one for the usage report rake task to run every day:
+And one for the usage report rake task to run once a day:

 ```
 rake reports:generate_and_send_reports